-If you are battling to make ends meet, and are regularly needing to use your credit card to cover your monthly expenses, without being able to settle the debt in full the following month, interest is going to eat up a lot of your hard earned income.
-Surely your hard earned money could be better utilised to save for a new home, or for your children’s education, or for your retirement, or for holidays, and for making good memories.
+If you are battling to make ends meet, and are regularly needing to use your credit card to cover your monthly expenses, without being able to settle the debt in full the following month, interest is going to eat up a lot of your hard-earned income.
+Surely your hard-earned money could be better utilized to save for a new home, or for your children’s education, or for your retirement, or for holidays, and for making good memories.

 But, no matter how bad things are today, there is a way out.
 You can get out of debt and get back on your financial feet.
 You can exchange poor financial habits for new good habits.
 I know that you can change your financial priorities.
 You can turn things around.

 Today I want to look at a few practical steps that can help you break the debt cycle, and pay off your debt faster…